perun-network/bbs-plus-threshold-wallet/README.md

 Sent back partial signed credential to holder.
 ```

-9. After received all the partial signed credential, Alice combine a valid BBS+ signature and signed the residence permit.
+9. After receiving all the partially signed credential, Alice combined a valid BBS+ signature and signed the residence permit.
 Alice stores the signed credential in her digital wallet.

 ```sh
 🔁 Incoming partial signed credential.
 Accept and combine with other partial signatures.